spooyaei/coralAssembly/tophit.md

 coralAssembly
 =============
-This is a perl script used for assembly and annotation of coral transcriptome.
+This files have been used for ssembly and annotation of coral transcriptome.
 ==============